News

 Dementia: 10 Signs Death Is Near

-Top 10 Qualities to Look For in a Live-In Carer
+Top 10 Qualities of a Good Live-in Carer

-If you’re considering a live-in carer for you or a loved one, you must find one who matches your or their needs.
+If you’re considering private live-in care for you or a loved one, you must find one who matches your or their needs.
 Equally, a live-in carer must possess the right qualities, such as empathy, patience, and professionalism, ensuring you or the individual feel physically, mentally, and emotionally supported.
 IP Live in Care provides live-in carers […]

-How to Choose the Right Level of Care for Your Relative
+How to Choose Live-in Care for a Relative

-When you have a relative who cannot take care of all of their own needs, you want to make sure that they get the best possible help.
+When you have a relative who cannot take care of all of their own needs, you want to make sure Assessing Your Relative’s Needsthat they get the best possible help.
 You want to ensure that they are treated with respect and dignity and get the care that is specific to their needs.
-Fortunately, different levels of care are […]
+Fortunately, different levels […]

 Unpaid Carers: 10 Types of Live-In Care You Need To Know About